A chemical substance (such as hydroxide) that reacts with and neutralizes an acid.

 Antimicrobial products and other OTC drug products are required by law to carry that warning.
 Children should be supervised when using any chemical product.

-Orders are prepaid when 1,500 or more pounds are ordered.
+Orders are prepaid when 2,000 or more pounds of soap/sanitizer weight are ordered.
+This does not include the weight of dispensers and accessories.

 7am – 3:30pm Monday through Friday.